urbit/urbit/README.md

 to join the `urbit-meta` channel.
 People in there are helpful.

-There are four main `talk` commands:
+There are three main `talk` commands:

     ;join ~urbit-name/channel

 `;join` subscribes your main feed to a remote channel.

-    ;create channel %name 'description'

-`;create` creates a channel on your urbit.

     ;<number>